rerun-io/rerun/BUILD.md

 rustup set default-host aarch64-apple-darwin && rustup install 1.67
 ```

+## Building the docs

+High-level documentation for rerun can be found at [http://rerun.io/docs](http://rerun.io/docs).
+It is built from the separate repository [rerun-docs](https://github.com/rerun-io/rerun-docs).

+Python API docs can be found at <https://rerun-io.github.io/rerun> and are built via `mkdocs` and hosted on GitHub.
+For details on how more information on the python doc-system see [Writing Docs](https://rerun-io.github.io/rerun/latest/docs).

+Rust documentation is hosted on <https://docs.rs/rerun/>.
+You can build them locally with: `cargo doc --all-features --no-deps --open`

 ## Build and install the Rerun Python SDK

 ### Set up virtualenv